 while the mass quadrupole moment is:

 where $d\tau$ is the volume element and $P_{2}(x)$ is the $l = 2$ Legendre polynominal.
 Following \citet{2017MNRAS.464.4349B}, we scale $I$, and $Q$ by:

 Here, $M = M_{1} + M_{2}$ is the total mass, and $J$ is the total angular momentum of the DMRWD.
-On the other hand, $\lambda_{T}$ is related to the tidal deformability $\tilde{k}$ as \citep{2017MNRAS.464.4349B}:
+On the other hand, the tidal deformability $\tilde{k}$ is defined as \citep{2017MNRAS.464.4349B}:

-Here, $R$ is the stellar radius, which we take to be the larger of the NM and DM radii. $\tilde{\eta}$ is obtained by solving Radau's equation for the unperturbed spherically symmetric configuration \citep{PoissonEric2014GNPR}: Here, $D(r) = \frac{4\pi r^{3}\rho(r)}{3m(r)}$, and $\frac{4\pi r^{3}}{3m(r)}$ is the average density of the enclosed mass at a radial distance $r$.
+$\tilde{\eta}$ is obtained by solving Radau's equation for the unperturbed spherically symmetric configuration \citep{PoissonEric2014GNPR}: Here, $D(r) = 4\pi r^{3}\rho(r)/3m(r)$, and $4\pi r^{3}/3m(r)$ is the average density of the enclosed mass at a radial distance $r$.
 The boundary condition is $\tilde{\eta} (0) = 0$.
 We show in Appendix \ref{sec:2feqs} the derivation of the two-fluid Radau's equation.
-We then scale $\lambda_{T}$ as \citep{2017MNRAS.464.4349B}:
+To compute Eq. \ref{eqn:tidal}, we would evaluate $\tilde{\eta}$ at the stellar radius $R$ which we take to be the larger of the NM and DM radii. $\lambda_{T}$ is related to $\tilde{k}$ as: